samfitgen/trgen/docs/Half_Distance_Triathlon_Build-Low_Volume.md

 **Description**:

-> Run 10min working up to Easy-Moderate, RPE 6 pace to warm up, then tack on a
+> Run 10min working up to Easy-Moderate, RPE6 pace to warm up, then tack on a
 > couple more 1-minute Hard, RPE9 high-speed surges for a total of 12 this week,
-> one minute's recovery after each; run 10min Easy, RPE 4 to cool down for a
+> one minute of recovery after each; run 10min Easy, RPE4 to cool down for a
 > total of 45 minutes of running